tulip-lab/statistical-machine-learning/README.md

 ### :u6e80: Assessment

-Every cohort might be assessed differently, depending on the specific requirements of their universities.
+Every cohort might be assessed differently, depending on the specific requirements of your universities.

-The assessment of the unit is mainly aimed at assessing the students' achievement of the unit learning outcomes (`ULOs`, a.k.a. objectives), and checking the students' mastery of those algorithms/models and theory covered in the unit.
+The assessment of the unit is mainly aimed at assessing the students' achievement of the unit learning outcomes (`ULOs`, a.k.a. objectives), and checking the students' mastery of those theorey and methods covered in the unit.

 #### :book: Assessment Plan